CarlieSachiko/rooted-and-wild-co/readme.md

 ###Unsolved Problems
 * Duplicate items added to cart when anonymous user signs in to their account and has added the same item to their cart before signing in
 * Responsive logo in the navbar
+* Transition is too fast on first image on home page
+* Instagram feed
+* People being able to like multiple times

 --------
 ###Next Steps
 Here is a list of things I would like to do moving forward:
+* Fill out the text with Mackenzie's words
 * Implement a scheduling system, so potential clients can work with Mackenzie to find the best dates for their events
 * Launch using gulp
 * Add liking system to blogs